gcrate/sml-hackaton-example/README.md

 There are 2 examples of the same mobile app.
 One using plain vanilla [Phonegap + jQuery](/phonegap-jquery-app), and the other using [Ionic with the Angular framework](/ionic-angular-app).

 If you know plain javascript/html/css the phonegap/jquery app should be easy to pickup.
-If you know Angular7, or want to learn a framework, the Ionic option would be better.
+If you know Angular7, or want to learn a framework, or just something a little cleaner, the Ionic option would be better.

 *Disclaimer: I learnt Angular 7 while creating the angular project, so it's super hacky!
 For a less hacky ionic app w/ Facebook integration you should check out [Joe's example](https://github.com/joerust1978/ionic-application-starter)*

-For both of these projects require you to install NodeJs and Cordova.
+Both of these projects require you to install NodeJs and Cordova.
 And depending on the selected project you'll want to install ionic or phonegap.
 Instructions for installation can be found [here](/Software-Setup.md).
 If you want to run the app on Android, you'll also need AndroidSDK, or iOS you'll need a Mac and XCode - but you can always present your app from you laptops browser.

 You can also use ionic with [VueJS](https://www.techiediaries.com/ionic-vue/) or [React](https://alligator.io/ionic/react-and-ionic/) but we didn't have time to create examples for those :)